NJBLAGA/NathanBlaga_T2A2/README.md

 ![Workout Jungle Screenshot](./docs/img/workout_jungle_mvc_fw.png)

-Workout Jungle is built upon a Ruby on Rails (Model-View-Controller)MVC Framework and consists of various front end, back end and cloud base software(See tech stack for full list).
+Workout Jungle is built upon a Ruby on Rails (Model-View-Controller) MVC Framework and consists of various front end, back end and cloud base software(See tech stack for full list).
 The above diagram breaks down Workout Jungle architectural framework and denotes how each component is handled.
 Observing the above framework and by MVC convention the various components are assigned to different roles within the applications structure.
 At the frameworks core, Ruby on Rails has been utilised to handle Workout Jungles routing, controller, model and view functionality.
 Through the help of ruby gems such as simple_form, users were given a simple and clean interface to sign up, sign in, create alongside edit listings and send messages.
 Through devise, ruby and PostgreSQL set authentication procedures for all users.
 Additionally restrictive measures and accessibility were set in place on pages that contained particular user information.
 Cloudinary was utilised to store all uploaded images attached to listing resulting in less storage space being consumed on the applications side.
-Through the CSS framework Bootstrap Workout Jungle delivers a user-friendly and smooth experience of its layout and desgin.
+Through the CSS framework Bootstrap Workout Jungle delivers a user-friendly and smooth experience of its layout and design.

 When a user  arrives on Workout Jungle, they sign in and wish to browse the All Listings Page.
 By clicking on the navbar link the user through their browser, sends a http request to the server.
 Heroku than informs the controller a user wishes to access the All Listings Page.
 The controller interacts and instructs the model to query the database through active records to retrieve all user listings and attached images from the database.
-The model through PostgreSQL then queries Cloudinary(Workout Jungles image cloud based service) and retrieves images that are associated with all listings posted on the site based on listing_id and blob_id.
+The model through PostgreSQL then queries Cloudinary (Workout Jungles image cloud based service) and retrieves images that are associated with all listings posted on the site based on listing_id and blob_id.
 Once PostgreSQL has compiled all relevant data, it relays it back to the model which in turn informs the controller.
 The controller than executes the appropriate views and displays the listings and attached images alongside HTML, partials, CSS and Javascript back to the browser and user.

 Although the above example was a basic explanation of how Workout Jungles framework operates it depicts how the various components of the framework interact with each other.